 Another way to find Pinterest group boards you may want to join is to see what others in your niche are doing.
 You can quickly look at the boards of anyone you follow to learn, which are group boards, and then click to see if you might be able to join as well!

-3. The Pin Junkie List
+Pin Junkie List

 Another resource for finding group boards is The Pin Junkie List.
 Bloggers add their own to the list, so she does not check them to ensure that they are quality boards.
 That will require some research on your own.